Saliva Molapisi

 Molapisi is from the region that, in the post-apartheid era, became the Dr Kenneth Kaunda District Municipality.
 He was first appointed to the North West Executive Council after the May 2014 general election, in which he was ranked 22nd on the ANC's party list; newly elected Premier Supra Mahumapelo appointed him MEC for Community Safety and Transport Management.
 However, less than two years later, on 8 May 2016, Mahumapelo fired him.
 He remained an ordinary Member of the North West Provincial Legislature.

 He returned to the Executive Council under Mahumapelo's successor, Job Mokgoro, who appointed him MEC for Department of Public Works and Roads in a reshuffle announced on 6 December 2018.
 After the 2019 general election, in which Molapisi was ranked 19th on the ANC's party list, Mokgoro reappointed him to the same portfolio in his new Executive Council.
 In August 2022, Molapisi was elected to the Provincial Executive Committee of the ANC's branch in the North West.

+Following the 2024 general election, Molapisi became the MEC for Cooperative Governance, Human Settlement and Traditional Affairs in newly elected premier Lazarus Mokgosi's Executive Council.